coderedcorp/coderedcms/README.md

 * **Full Google Analytics tracking** can be turned on by adding your UA- tag.
 Detailed event tracking can be turned on globally and fine-tuned for each clickable element such as links, buttons, and images.

 * **Professionally-backed support**.
 Both CodeRed CMS and Wagtail (the technology powering CodeRed CMS) are produced by software companies who offer professional support and services.
 This is built on proven technology that successfully serves small businesses and large enterprises around the world every day.
-[Find a developer near you](https://madewithwagtail.org/developers/).